 Note: File upload fields acquired many new features in Caldera Forms 1.2.3.
 Not all features described here are available in earlier versions of Caldera Forms.

-These files become attachments in the WordPress media library, and can optionally be attached to emails sent with the Caldera Forms mailer.
+These files become attachments in the WordPress media library if the Add To Media Library option is checked.
+You can optionally be attached to emails sent with the Caldera Forms mailer.
 Attaching to emails is enabled with the Attach To Mailer option.

 If your form allows public submissions, care should be used with what file types are allowed.
 Allowed extensions can be entered into the Allowed Types option field, as a comma separated list of allowed extensions.
 For example, “jpg,png,gif” would limit to images of those types, while “pdf” would only allow PDFs.